Charles-Zhang-Somewhere/Somewhere/README.md

 	* SW already have almost all functions SD has
 	* SD is already a desktop application
 	* With the addition of libVLC it can be really useful for Multi-media files
+2. Notice for journaling of notes, it's intended to save full instead of diff, this way it doesn't depend on GUID or ID for a note item (so the File table for database can be clean - though this is a design choice rather than something necessary, we could add an extra column so everything is a bit more complicated including how we handle deleting stuff), and the Journals can be more generic and serve as a sort of "meta" layer.
+If so desired, we could devise a seperate routine for condensing the commit history table by calculating and replacing **full** with **diff** contents.
+Supposedly current mechanism is sufficient for knowledge management.

 ## Roadmap and Next Steps